GSI-CS-CO/bel_projects/modules/wb_dma/docs/DMA Controller.md

 - second FIFO in the channel so the read and write master can work simultaneously
 - descriptor controlled transfers
     - loading descriptors until the end of the linked list is reached.
+    - where to solve the descriptor loading word selection?
+FSM in the channel, the engine or the read master?
+    - when the DMA is idle because it finished all it's previous transfers, how to reactivate it when a new descriptor is available and tell the DMA where the new descriptor is saved
+- integrate RISCV cpu -> talk to Alex
+- test the DMA under heavy crossbar load.
+Does it get stuck, does it stall the bus, etc...